platformsh/platformsh-docs/src/frameworks/drupal7.md

 ### Vanilla mode

-Platform.sh accepts your project's files.
-You are expected to have an `index.php` file at the root of your repository.
+In Vanilla mode, Platform.sh just takes your repository as-is without any additional reorganization.
+This is the behavior when there is no `.make` or `.profile` file, or when the build mode is set to `none` or `composer` rather than to `drupal`.

+It's best to keep your docroot separate from your repository root, as that allows you to store private files outside of the docroot when needed.
+For example, your repository layout will likely resemble the following:

 ```
 .git/
+private/
+web/
   index.php
   ... (other Drupal core files)
   sites/
     all/
       modules/
       themes/
     default/
 ```

+If you already have a Drupal 7 site built from a `tar.gz` download from Drupal.org, this is likely the best path forward.

 ## Configuring Platform.sh for Drupal